nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/deploy-app-on-verrazzano/deploy-app-on-verrazzano.md

 ### Verrazzano Application Configurations

 A Verrazzano application configuration is a Kubernetes Custom Resource which provides environment specific customizations.
-The following code shows the application configuration for the Bob's Books example used in this lab.
+The following code shows the application configuration for the Helidon quickstart mp example used in this lab.
 This resource specifies the deployment of the application to the hello-helidon namespace.

 Additional runtime features are specified using traits, or runtime overlays that augment the workload.
 For example, the ingress trait specifies the ingress host and path, while the metrics trait provides the Prometheus scraper used to obtain the application related metrics.